 Another factor to consider when considering employment status, are the changes to the ‘IR35’ regulations, effective 01 April 2020.
 The regulations introduce a new category of ‘off payroll workers.’
 These are individuals who work through an intermediary (often their own personal services company) and who, in HMRC’s opinion, would be regarded as workers (or employees) but for the contractual arrangements in place.
 Under the IR35 regulations, an ‘off payroll worker’ may continue to be paid outside of the employer’s normal payroll but the end user of their services (generally the employer) will have the responsibility for deducting tax and national insurance contributions from any payments made to the worker.

-HMRC provides an employment status check tool on their website and they advise employers to use the tool each time they seek to engage a self employed person under a contract for services and keep a record of the case number the tool generates.
+HMRC provides an employment status check tool on their website and they advise employers to use the tool each time they seek to engage a self-employed person under a contract for services and to keep a record of the case number the tool generates.
 This record can help provide a defence in the event of a later challenge by HMRC.
 The tool can be found on: http://www.hmrc.gov.uk/calcs/esi.htm.

 Typical employment law pitfalls